 - Prepare Early: Depending on how you use it, time can be your best friend or your worst enemy.
 The key is to begin early as far as conceptualizing the wedding script is concerned.
 Do some research to create a ceremony that resonates with your and your partner’s beliefs and principles.

 - Keep It Short, Sweet, And Simple: A typical wedding ceremony is wrapped up within 30 minutes unless a religious service is planned.
 For the event to retain its freshness, it is important to infuse humor into the otherwise serious state of affairs.
-The best wedding ceremony script ensures a little laughter throughout the ceremony, which helps ease the nerves of the soon-to-be wedded couple.
+The best wedding officiant script ensures a little laughter throughout the ceremony, which helps ease the nerves of the soon-to-be wedded couple.

 - Printed Program For The Guests: In this age of customization, weddings too are getting customized to suit the personalities and preferences of the bride and groom.
 However, the greater the deviation from a traditional ceremony, the higher is the chance of your guests becoming clueless about what’s coming next.
 To avoid confusion, it is advisable to hand them a printed format of the sequence of programs at the wedding ceremony.
 This will ensure the guests feel more involved and are in sync with what is happening at the ceremony.
 Alternatively, you may also create a no-code app that your guests can have on their phones to follow the ceremony.